Vision Opportunity Fund LP

 Corporation (“Vision”) have outperformed Canadian Equity, Hedge Fund and Real Estate indices,

 Since inception, the Vision Funds have been able to outperform Canadian Equity, Hedge Fund and Real Estate indices with a substantially low risk profile.

 To request a copy of Vision Capital Corporation’s comprehensive presentation, please contact Jeffrey Olin at firstname.lastname@example.org or (416) 362-6546.

 (1): Returns disclosed are representative of a broad array of Canadian hedge funds as represented by the Scotiabank Canadian Hedge Fund Index.
 These returns are presented for information purposes only and to assist the reader’s top of mind reference to the returns on investments that they may own.
 As Funds managed by Vision generally employ more of a private equity rather than a hedge fund strategy, this index is not represented, nor intended to be referenced, as a performance benchmark for the Fund.

-(2): The S&P/TSX Composite Total Return Index and the S&P 500 Composite Total Return Index are presented for informational purposes only to assist the reader’s top of mind reference to the returns on other investments that they may own.
-As broad-based general stock market indices, they are not represented, nor intended to be referenced, as performance benchmarks for the Fund.
+(2): The S&P/TSX Composite Total Return Index is presented for informational purposes only to assist the reader’s top of mind reference to the returns on other investments that they may own.
+As a broad-based general stock market index, it is not represented, nor intended to be referenced, as a performance benchmark for the Fund.